gaurav1verma7/SprintoAssignment/README.md

-# Automated Testing for MakeMyTrip International Trip Planning Featurefor Sprinto Interview
+# Automated Testing for MakeMyTrip International Trip Planning Feature for Sprinto Interview

 This repository contains an end-to-end testing framework using Playwright.
 The structure is designed for the Sprinto interview process.